WGLab/dragonstar2019/alignment/README.md

 VCF format is plain text, and you can use `less mp2.longshot.vcf` to see what is inside this file.

 #### 2.5 Statistics of called variants
 We also want to see how many snps and indels are in the vcf files.
-To do that please run `conda deactivate` first.
 ```
-conda deactivate
 mv mp2.longshot.vcf.gz mp2.longshot.vcf.o.gz
 mv mp2.longshot.vcf.gz.csi mp2.longshot.vcf.o.gz.csi